Claim: A fan tries to give away tickets to a last-place football team's game and ends up with more than he started with.

 Origins: This legend about tickets to a woefully underperforming team's home game attracting even more tickets to that event rather than themselves being scooped up and made off with by grateful fans has been around for dogs' years.
 It has likely been told of every sports team to have experienced multi-year slumps because it so perfectly captures what lies deep in the hearts of many

-The second example is an escalation of the basic legend — in that tale, an anonymous disgruntled fan actually smashes in a car window so as to gain access to the seemingly rejected item for the purpose of leaving more tickets with it.
+The second example above is an escalation of the basic legend: in that version of the tale, an anonymous disgruntled fan actually smashes in a car window so as to gain access to the seemingly rejected item for the purpose of leaving more tickets with it.

-Oddly, this legend can manifest at times in
+Oddly, at times this legend is manifested in

 The natural reaction was to sell some of their cattle — it's not good for the long run, but you have fewer cattle to feed and working capital to buy it with.
 The problem is that every rancher got this idea, and soon there was a glut on the market.
 It was a lovely thing for the average consumer, but as the